 Startups are hard in any industry, but the unique challenges in healthcare can make it one of the hardest.
-At Healthbox, we believe entrepreneurial innovation is a key component to accelerating healthcare transformation and support from industry leaders is crucial to this mission.
+Entrepreneurial innovation is a key component to accelerating healthcare transformation and support from industry leaders is crucial to this mission.

 There is no more valuable asset to an early stage technology company than a small set of great early customers.
 And like many things, this takes on even more importance in healthcare.
 Due to the conservative adoption behavior of customers in healthcare, knowing there are other credible organizations successfully using the solution is critical.

 Additionally, solving problems in healthcare is difficult.
-There is no substitute for taking a set of well thought-out ideas and prototype software that automates those ideas and successfully proving it with real live customers.
+There is no substitute for taking a set of well-thought-out ideas and prototype software that automates those ideas and successfully proving it with real live customers.
 Partnerships with early stage companies also deliver great value to the organization by gaining the benefits of the solution as soon as possible through early access and ensuring solutions are well suited for their particular needs at the onset and as the product evolves.

 While it is true there are record numbers of total dollars being invested into early stage companies broadly defined as digital health, there is not enough available for equally promising companies that may not have the same connections or pedigree as the ones receiving the funding.
-At Healthbox we’ve been encouraged to see new funds being announced that will be focusing on investing in emerging companies in healthcare, and believe that those with ties to strategic investors who can also possibly help as potential customers will be even better.
+It's encouraging to see new funds being announced that will focus on investing in emerging companies in healthcare, and believe that those with ties to strategic investors who can also possibly help as potential customers will be even better.
 Organizations can participate as limited partners in a strategically focused fund or through their own funds.

 Strategic investing provides the opportunity to benefit from the financial reward of a successful partnership as well as deeper visibility gained through regular access to novel and innovative technical approaches to solving some of healthcare’s most vexing problems.